DataJunction/dj/docs/content/0.1.0/docs/deploying-dj/notifications.md

 ### Default Notification Implementation

-Out of the box, DataJunction includes a simple placeholder dependecny that simply logs notifications.
+Out of the box, DataJunction includes a simple placeholder dependency that simply logs notifications.

 Here's a brief look at this placeholder notification implementation: